...help you check your website and tell you exactly how to rank higher?

 By vivian on June 16, 2020

-It might not have crossed your mind, but creating local SEO content could actually help both your online marketing and ranking.
+It might not have crossed your mind, but creating local SEO content could help both your online marketing and ranking.

-In this post, you will learn exactly the types of local content you should create and how to set it up to boost your overall website SEO.
+In this post, you will learn precisely the types of local content you should create and how to set it up to boost your overall website SEO.
 Before we begin, let’s first understand the basics of local marketing online.

-Local SEO is similar to organic search engine optimization, except that it focuses on optimizing for local searches.
+Local SEO is similar to organic search engine optimization, except it focuses on optimizing for local searches.

 The idea behind local SEO marketing is to put your business on the map for relevant local searches.
 Usually, this means ranking for the Google local pack.

 In fact, due to how important location is to search results, Google has even dedicated a local search section in its SERPs entirely to discovering businesses available in the area.